Guy Motors: Foundation and the First World War

-Sydney S. Guy registered Guy Motors Limited on Saturday 30 May 1914, the same day he departed his position as works manager at the Wolverhampton company, Sunbeam.
+Sydney Guy registered Guy Motors Limited on 30 May 1914, the same day he departed his position as works manager at Sunbeam.
 A factory was built on the site at Fallings Park, Wolverhampton. and by September 1914 production was under way on the newly designed 30 cwt lorry.
 This employed a much lighter form of pressed steel frame, unlike the more commonly used heavy rolled steel channel frames of the time.
 This made the vehicle able to cross difficult terrain and a 14-seat post bus built based on the design was used for crossing the Scottish Highlands.